 Katy Luxford – Reception, Rabbit Class - EYFS Leader

-This is my fifth year both in teaching and at Ashley School.
+This is my seventh year both in teaching and at Ashley School.
 I love teaching in Rabbit class, and really enjoy seeing the benefits that a creative curriculum allows.
 In the EYFS, our children are free to learn the way that they choose, both inside and out and our new astroturf and canopy are really maximising our outdoor learning.

 I have a big passion for drama and the arts and have facilitated many workshops for children, young adults and those with special needs.
-I feel that music and performance is essential in an infant classroom as it helps to engage, entertain and capture the childrens imaginations.
-I am pleased to be working with Miss Maybury this year who brings lots of new and exciting ideas to the team.
+I feel that music and performance is essential in an infant classroom as it helps to engage, entertain and capture the children's imaginations.
+I am pleased to be working with Miss Maybury again this year who always brings lots of new and exciting ideas to the team.
 Outside of school I enjoy meeting up with friends, going out to eat, and going to the gym (I have enjoyed a fair few classes now with some of you parents!)
 My favourite sporting hobby is skiing as I find there is no better way to switch off than whizzing down a snowy mountain– not to mention eating all the Swiss cheese!

 I have worked at Ashley school since 2014.
-I share the role of reception teacher in Hedgehog class.
-I love working in Early Years.
-Starting school is such a special time for children and their families.
-We try to make the transition as smooth as possible.
+I share the role of reception teacher in Hedgehog class with Lisa Atkinson and love working in Early Years.
+Starting school is such a special time for children and their families and we work hard to make the transition as smooth as possible.
 I love to see the curiosity of children and to provide opportunities for their confidence to grow as they explore our world.
 It is a pleasure to encourage them to ask questions and to open their eyes to learning opportunities.
 The progress during their first year at school is huge.